 Financial Considerations:

-- Cost of Long-Term Care: Long-term care can be expensive, and costs vary significantly based on location and the type of care needed.
-Planning should include an estimate of potential costs to develop a sustainable funding strategy.
+- Cost of Long-Term Care: Long-term care can be expensive, and costs vary significantly based on location and the type of long term care needed.
+Planning should include an estimate of potential costs to develop a sustainable funding strategy that allows the client to access medicaid assistance while preserving individual assets.

 - Medicaid and Medicare: Understanding the role of government programs like Medicaid and Medicare in covering long-term care expenses is crucial.
-While Medicare may cover short-term skilled nursing care, Medicaid provides more comprehensive long-term care services for eligible individuals.
+While Medicare may cover short-term skilled nursing care, Medicaid provides more comprehensive long-term care options for medicaid eligible individuals.

 Legal and Estate Planning: